UofI-CDACS/fanuc_ethernet_ip_drivers/README.md

 ## About The Project

 <!-- ADD SCREENSHOT HERE -->
-This project aims to give developers tools to control FANUC robots in new ways using Ethernet IP with Python as well as providing ROS2 packages to integrate into ROS2 architectures.
+This project aims to give developers tools to control FANUC robots in new ways using Ethernet IP

 <p align="right">(<a href="#readme-top">back to top</a>)</p>